UniqueNIHAL/Constitution-Quest---IC-Activity-2/README.md

 ## License

-This project is released under the [MIT License](LICENSE).
+This project is released under the [MIT License]([LICENSE](https://github.com/UniqueNIHAL/Constitution-Quest---IC-Activity-2/blob/main/LICENSE)).
 Feel free to use and modify for educational purposes.

 ---